KhadijaNadaf-04/project2/README.md

 # NAME
-sufiya nadaf
+khadija nadaf.
 # New project
-this project was created from local
+this project was created from local.
-# NAME
-Khadija Nadaf.